 Phase 1: June to August 2019

 During the first phase of the work, drainage on the pathway near the soccer field will be improved and a stairway will be installed.
 The walking trail that runs along Lac des Fées, starting at the Lac-des-Fées Parkway and Gamelin Street intersection, will be retained and partly rebuilt.

-The pathway will be permanently closed in fall 2018.
+The pathway was permanently closed in fall 2018.

 Phase 2: July to October 2019

 The second phase of the work will focus on restoration of the old amphitheatre area.
 In addition, about 700 metres of the former pathway will be removed and the land will be restored.